Esperanto phonology: Orthography and pronunciation

-The Esperanto alphabet is nearly phonemic.
+The Esperanto alphabet is nearly phonemic apart from not reflecting voicing assimilation.
 The letters, along with the IPA and nearest English equivalent of their principal allophones, are:

 Minimal pairs

 Esperanto has many minimal pairs between the voiced and voiceless plosives, b d g and p t k; for example, pagi "pay" vs. paki "pack", baro "bar" vs. paro "pair", teko "briefcase" vs. deko "group of ten".